-The other night in Connecticut, I almost black out in a store.
-Suddenly nauseous and feeling like all of the blood has drained from me, I drop my intended purchases, call Muffin while heading out the door, and keep her on the line while I lay in my car, the world spinning until mom comes to rescue me.
+The other night in Connecticut, I almost blacked out in a store.
+Suddenly nauseous and feeling like all of the blood has drained from me, I dropped my intended purchases, called Muffin while heading out the door, and kept her on the line while I lay in my car, the world spinning until mom came to rescue me.

-The next night, driving from one grocer’s to the next to find meat almost sets off the same, until I give in and buy a pound of grass-fed beef in plastic that I’ll now have to fess up about, and head home before the world gives way.
+The next night, driving from one grocer’s to the next to find meat almost set off the same, until I gave in and bought a pound of grass-fed beef in plastic, knowing I’d have to fess up about the packaging, heading home before the world gave way.

-The snail’s pace at which I wash, blend, or steep loose tea… the satisfaction of those intimate moments my soul enjoys….
-That satisfaction is lost right now in the exhausted necessity of the extra steps.
+The snail’s pace at which I wash, blend, or steep loose tea… the satisfaction of those intimate moments my soul enjoys… Well?
+That satisfaction has fallen lost right to the exhausted necessity of extra steps.

-There are joys in this Challenge, already discovered.
+I have already discovered joys in this Challenge.
 These struggles don’t diminish them.
 I look forward to continued exploration.
-But I’m in a unique string of weeks and days where my body needs…
+But I’m battling a unique string of weeks and days where my body needs…

 My body needs…